 Accurate GHG accounting is critical to advancing decarbonization goals and instilling public confidence in your organization’s progress.
 Based on over a decade supporting organizations with GHG accounting and reporting, we have identified the most challenging aspects of GHG accounting, and how to approach them:

 - When using the market-based emissions method for Scope 2 emissions, be sure to follow best practices when allocating green power purchases and sourcing the latest emissions factors.

 - For Scope 3 emissions, use automated data capture processes where possible and be prepared to rely on manual surveys and conversations with individuals that represent your supply chain for some of the data collection.

 - Maintain flexibility in the data structure between various factors so they can be ingested, processed and analyzed without issues.

-The complexities of GHG accounting can be simplified with dedicated and knowledgeable resources such as GHG accounting software and sustainability consultants to help your organization select and allocate factors, account for green power purchases and manage Scope 3 emissions.
+The complexities of GHG accounting can be simplified with dedicated and knowledgeable resources such as GHG reporting software and sustainability consultants to help your organization select and allocate factors, account for green power purchases and manage Scope 3 emissions.

-If you’d like to learn more about using data and technology to streamline and accelerate decarbonization, download our recent ebook: Optimizing the low carbon pathway.
+If you’d like to learn more about using data and technology to streamline and accelerate decarbonization, download our ebook: Optimizing the low carbon pathway.